Traap/dotfiles-archived/README.md

 dotfiles
 ========
-I began learning a the Haskell programming language last year.
+I began learning the Haskell programming language starting 2014.
 During my journey, I have had to learn to configure Haskell and Cabal on multiple operating systems:  Windows, OSX, and Linux Mint.
 Often I cycled through each operating system multiple times daily.
 Lacking a common editor was what caused